 Phase I: Getting started at the BMS

 Students generally move to Berlin around the beginning of September.
 The types of housing available in Berlin range from dormitories of the Studentenwerk, to WGs (shared flats), to private apartment rentals.
-The BMS has reserved 10 rooms in the Studentendorf Schlachtensee each year for new students where the rental period starts on 1 September.
+The BMS has reserved 10 rooms in the Studentendorf Schlachtensee and 5 rooms in the Studentendorf Adlershof each year for new students where the rental period starts on 1 September.
 It is recommended that students arrive in September so that all administrative requirements can be completed before the start of the semester.
 The BMS One-Stop Office will provide support for all of these requirements, but the process will take time.
 In addition, international students often spend their first month (before the actual semester begins) taking an intensive German language course, which will be covered by the BMS.

 The BMS Orientation Week will take place during the week before the first day of classes, usually the second week of October.
 During orientation week you will learn about your academic requirements, the operation of the graduate program and other opportunities offered by the BMS such as travel funding and student activities.